ociswap/radix-event-stream/README.md

 }
 ```

-A gateway stream would never return `Finished`, because there will always be new transactions.
+A gateway stream would never return `Finished`, because there will always be new transactions to handle.
 A file stream would only return `Finished` when there are no more transactions.
-In that case, the stream would exit successfully.
+In that case, the stream would exit with an Ok() value.

 ### Step 6: Define a transaction handler and transaction context.
 (Optional)